Capita: Watchdog warns pension funds over data after hack

 Hundreds of pension funds have been asked to check whether data was stolen by cybercriminals during a major hack of the UK's largest outsourcer.

-The Pensions Regulator has asked schemes that use Capita to assess whether pensioners' personal data is at risk.
+The Pensions Regulator has asked trustees responsible for funds that use Capita as an administrator to assess whether clients' data is at risk.

-Following the hack, information held on behalf of some customers began to circulate online.
+After the hack in late March, personal information held on behalf of some customers began to circulate online.

-They included passport images, home addresses and even floorplans of homes.
+They included home addresses and even passport images.

-The pensions watchdog said on Sunday that it had written to the hundreds of pension funds that employ Capita to administer their payment systems, urging them to "determine whether there is a risk to their scheme's data".
+The pensions watchdog said on Sunday that it had written to the hundreds of pension funds that employ Capita to administer their payment systems.

+The letter, first reported by the Sunday Times, urged funds to "determine whether there is a risk to their scheme's data" and tried to establish whether they are in touch with the company.

 A spokesman for the Pensions Regulator added: "We take IT security and the risk of cyber attacks extremely seriously."
+Capita's systems administer the pensions of more than four million savers on behalf of 450 organisations, including the likes of Royal Mail and Axa.

-Capita said that only a small number of its computer servers were compromised.
+But it said that only a small number of its computer servers were compromised during the cyber-attack.

-In a statement, it said that it has also been in regular contact with authorities since the hack and that it will update them on the investigation as it progresses.
+In a statement, it added that it has also been in regular contact with authorities since the hack and that it will update them on the investigation as it progresses.

-The company provides IT services among its businesses, which also include running the London congestion charging zone, collecting the BBC licence fee and overseeing training for the Royal Navy.
+Capita is also one of the government's biggest suppliers.
+It provides IT services among its businesses, which include running the London congestion charging zone, collecting the BBC licence fee and overseeing training for the Royal Navy.

 It is also a leading pension adviser in the UK, providing consulting services to 150 pension schemes.